mangled/MangledMud/readme.md

 - [MangledMe](http://www.google.com/recaptcha/mailhide/d?k=01vdgNNADQlgrqj5lMuKLpag==&c=dLzYSFd6PdPBc5paL9eJKJ62wOQODVZwCaNzqvMcxyI=)
 - [Alexander Morrow](http://www.google.com/recaptcha/mailhide/d?k=01n0PN-HG6h4hK6mVdmLzv9w==&c=kkuhcc5Ozzpy45FXpOqvJQ)

-Trying it out
+<a id="TryingItOut"/>Trying it out
 -------------

-We are running a server at `f8f8ff.com` on port `2525` and at `www.mangled.me` on port `4201`, for either try `telnet address port` or use something like [TinTin++](http://tintin.sourceforge.net/index.php), there is also a flash based interface to try in your web browser, go to http://www.mangled.me/mangledmud/.
-For documentation see the associated "Three's Unabridged Dictionary of Commands" - See [Documentation](#Documentation).
+We are running a server at `f8f8ff.com` on port `2525` and at `www.mangled.me` on port `4201`, for either try `telnet address port` or use something like [TinTin++](http://tintin.sourceforge.net/index.php) note that if you use TinTin++ please ensure that you set `{VERBATIM}  {ON}` otherwise semicolon separators will be treated as separate commands.

+There is also a flash based interface to try in your web browser, go to http://www.mangled.me/mangledmud/.
+See [documentation](#Documentation) below for information on how to play the game.

 Install
 -------